alishahussain/team2/_posts/2023-12-1-Binary-logic-code.md

 >- The game ends when all of the cards are matched.
 >- Using this the player is able to get familar with the binary logic terms, and build their knowledge about the combination of numbers.

+## Issues:

+>- Binary Puzzle Game has trouble fitting into the screen (cannot scroll)
+>- Binary Painter Game needs to have a key for better understanding and fix the color issue
+>- Memory game might need multiple levels
+>- Having trouble adding the quiz

+## Peer Grade:
+>- The games are unique, and I like that they are all very binary oriented, however, while I think the Puzzle game is great, the other 2 could have more SASS integrated into them.
+The memory 1 could have more SASS but also a point system where each pair you get correct is 1 point and each wrong is -1 points.
+The painter game could add image templates as well.
+Overall, it is an incredible start, just needs a little more detail and finishing touches.
+.96/1.0